Method specifications

 method = ResidualBootstrap(model=VAR(order=1))

 Pairs a model spec with an innovation resampler (innovation, which defaults to IID).
-Any observation-resampling spec may be used as the innovation resampler:
+The wild resamplers described under Innovation resamplers below are also valid here:

 Model specs